radargun/radargun/docs/architecture/design_documentation.md

     service.my_service=com.my.Service

-Subsequent executions of a benchmark scenario with different configuration is achieved by restarting the slave process, setting classpath anew.
+Subsequent executions of a benchmark scenario with different configuration is achieved by restarting the worker process, setting classpath anew.
 This guarantees that there won't be any leaked threads or memory leaks from the previous run, code is JITed again, and allows to change JVM arguments.
-Slaves are restarted when the cluster size is changing, too.
+Workers are restarted when the cluster size is changing, too.

 >Previous versions of RadarGun used classloader isolation and were aggresively shutting down leaked threads, but this was found too unreliable and the practice was discontinued.

 ### Statistics and Reporters

-The statistics (values measured and events detected) obtained throughout the benchmark processing are stored in-memory on the Master node until all configurations (cluster sizes x configurations) are executed.
+The statistics (values measured and events detected) obtained throughout the benchmark processing are stored in-memory on the Main node until all configurations (cluster sizes x configurations) are executed.
 Then these are passed to each of the configured reporters in order to create the desired output.

 Methods on Traits that should be benchmarked are called Operations.
 The Trait provides a constants `Operation` (uniquely identified with a name in form TraitName.MethodName) passed to the statistics to identify these methods.

 > In some scenarios, we need to denote a special version of this operation (to be distinguished in the statistics) - Operation.derive() method can be used to create a suffixed version of this operation.

-Usually each thread on slave operates on private instance of statistics, the statistics from multiple threads and subsequently slaves can be merged.
+Usually each thread on worker operates on private instance of statistics, the statistics from multiple threads and subsequently workers can be merged.
 The list of statistics from stage form a Test - in one test, the results of one Operation should be approximately same, provided that parameters of the stage execution ar the same.
 The results of a Test from different service configurations can be later compared against each other in the reporter.
 If the results are expected to change during the Test execution (e.g. because we increase the number of testing threads, or the amount of data stored in the service grows), we can split the test into Iterations - this is more convenient and allows better presentation than using distinct Tests (chack `repeat` stage).

 > Many tests provide an option to append test results to previous iteration of the same stage, check `amend-test` parameter